wombleton/gitlaw-nz/acts/A/Aquaculture Reform (Repeals and Transitional Provisions) Act 2004.md

     (7) Nothing in this section prevents the consent authority from reviewing the conditions of the coastal permit in terms of [section 128][123] (other than subsection (1)(c)) of the Resource Management Act 1991\.

-    (8) In this section, the _Waikato Communal Area_ means the rectangular 22.5 hectare (more or less) coastal marine area to the east of Esk Point in the Coromandel Harbour, more particularly described as commencing at a point bearing 325° 805 metres from Trig 238 Tuhana and bounded by the lines running 90° for 750 metres, 360° for 300 metres, 270° for 750 metres, and 180° for 300 metres to the point of commencement.
+    (8) In this section, the _Waikato Communal Area_ means the rectangular 22.5 hectare (more or less) coastal marine area to the east of Esk Point in the Coromandel Harbour, more particularly described as commencing at a point bearing 352° 805 metres from Trig 23B Tuhana and bounded by the lines running 90° for 750 metres, 360° for 300 metres, 270° for 750 metres, and 180° for 300 metres to the point of commencement.

     Section 20A: inserted, on 1 October 2011, by [section 10][138] of the Aquaculture Reform (Repeals and Transitional Provisions) Amendment Act 2011 (2011 No 67).

+    Section 20A(8): amended, on 5 December 2013, by [section 4][139] of the Aquaculture Reform (Repeals and Transitional Provisions) Amendment Act 2013 (2013 No 107).

 ##### 21 Certain spat catching permits deemed to be coastal permits

 *   (1) This section applies to every spat catching permit that---

-    *   (a) has been granted under [section 67Q(2)][139] of the principal Act; and
+    *   (a) has been granted under [section 67Q(2)][140] of the principal Act; and

     *   (b) is in force immediately before the commencement of this Act.